JishithaNambiar/Event-Management-Backend/README.md

 To run backend on your local system :
-JWT key has to be set
+  1. npm init -y
-  1. $exports events_jwtPrivateKey = 'mySecretKey'
+  2. To set JWT key in terminal : $exports events_jwtPrivateKey = 'mySecretKey'
-  2. node index.js
+  3. node index.js